matthijsvisser/kamstrup-402-mqtt/readme.md

 ```

 ### Running as a systemd service
 Edit the kamstrup_meter.service file and adjust the path accordingly.
+Use ```pwd``` to see the full working directory.
 The working directory in this example is /opt/kamstrup/.
 ``` bash kamstrup_meter.service
 [Unit]
 Description=Kamstrup2mqtt Service